-Caring for Elderly Family Members
+Knowledgeable Guidance For Caring For Elderly Family Members

 The requirements to receive Medicare and Medicaid funding can be confusing.
 To learn more about these programs and how they may impact your long-term care plan, contact our firm today to schedule a consultation with a lawyer experienced in elder law issues.

-Caring for Elderly Family Members
+Caring For Elderly Family Members

 As seniors grow older, symptoms of physical and mental disability may arise.
 These disabilities often deprive people of the cognitive skills needed to make sound decisions and the physical abilities to care for themselves on a daily basis.
 Elder law clients frequently turn to their families to provide the day-to-day assistance they no longer can provide for themselves.
-A skilled elder law attorney at Akridge & Balch, P.C. in Auburn, Alabama, can offer the support you need to cope with these growing needs.
+A skilled elder law attorney at in Auburn, Alabama, can offer the support you need to cope with these growing needs.

 While some older adults require nursing home care or must move to an assisted living facility, the Administration on Aging notes that family members, including spouses, children, other relatives and friends, provide informal but invaluable care to the many elderly Americans who remain in their homes.
 Because of geographic separation, the degree of impairment and other factors, informal caregivers face many challenges while providing care to their loved ones, including maintaining their own well-being.